TS3Tools/TS3UpdateScript/docs/INSTALL_USAGE_GUIDE.md

 # INSTALL AND USAGE GUIDE

-This file shows you, how you can install and use the TS3 UpdateScript.
-This file is always referred to the attached TS3 UpdateScript.
+This file shows you, how you can install and use the TS3UpdateScript.
+This file is always referred to the attached TS3UpdateScript.

 ## Table of content